map

-How Thermage Works:
+How Thermage Works

 Thermage works by delivering heat energy through a handpiece to the deeper parts of the skin (dermis).
 This handpiece also has a cooling spray that protects the superficial part of the skin (epidermis) from injury.
 The heat energy causes the deeper tissues to contract to decrease the appearance of lines.
 Eventually new collagen develops and remodels to give an even firmer appearance to the skin.
 This technique is non-ablative in that it does not cause damage to the surface of the skin.